BZoennchen/supercollider-book/_sources/chapters/preamble/heidegger.md

 >The allotted function of art is not, as is often assumed, to put across ideas, to propagate thoughts, to serve as example.
 >The aim of art is to prepare a person for death, to plough and harrow his soul, rendering it capable of turning to good. -- Andrei Tarkovsky

 ## Turning Away from Danger

+I feel a great tension between Heidegger's description of technology and my own understanding of it.
+Technological tools saved my life.
+Equipment gives me the ability to explore the world on my own terms.
+So many technological tools are serve an emancipatory purpose and make the live of many people less miserable---a development politicians on the far right want to reverse.
+They try to inject fear from *transhumanism* into the public discourse with arguments that remind me of Heidegger's texts.

+I cannot see a clear line between 'good' and 'bad' types of technolgical tools.
+When the alphabet was introduced, Plato harbored concerns that it would lead to the erosion of memory.
+To some extent, his fears were justified; people began to lose their capacity to memorize and orally transmit great stories.
+However, his apprehension was not entirely accurate, as the advent of writing allowed these narratives to be documented, effectively externalizing memory.
+So is the alphabet a bad type of technology?
+I suppose most of us will disagree.
+In my view, it is crucial to continuously seek out new *weapons of emancipation* while recognizing that these tools invariably wield an influence over us that is beyond our control.

+Were I agree is Heidegger's description of a network of equipment and our place in it.
+The crushing reality that we are less in control than we often assume.
+We have to recognize and deal with the fact that we are situated in a culture and environment that is shaped by technology.
 We are obliged to perpetually reflect on the *essence of technology* and its *danger*.
+But we should also reflect on the great danger of labelling something *unnatural* or *natural*.
+Over the history we have learned to accept more and more people to our ingroup, not because of some absolute principle but because of better and vivid imagination, and we should be proud of that.

-I believe it's not a matter of outright resistance or unconditional acceptance, but rather of informed ambivalence, deliberate retreat, and vigilant anticipation.
+It's not a matter of outright resistance or unconditional acceptance, but rather of informed ambivalence, deliberate retreat, and vigilant anticipation.
 As Luhmann rightfully emphasised: Our society is **contingent**, that is, everything that is could be different.
-Modern society is more and more unpredictable on a global, but also on a personal level.
+Modern society is more and more unpredictable on a global scale, but also on a personal level.
 We can not predict our state over ten years.
 Our perspective into the future is very different from ancient times.

 I must believe that there is the possibility that our *mode of seeing* the world can change into something radical different.
 It is attention to technology as a *mode of seeing* that might help us.
 Other kinds of *revealing*, and attention to the realm of *truth* and *being* as such, will allow us to experience the technological within its own bounds.
 Consequently, the artist's duty is to disclose and explore this process *phenomenologically*.
 She is the one who crafts aesthetic symbols, setting the stage for a possible future.
 The approach should involve neither prejudice nor antagonism, but rather *sincere engagement* with technology and its creators.
 After all, the artifacts of our past aren't natural occurrences but are crafted by people.
-Yet, what has transpired and what will occur are guided by the horizon of possibilities, which is *enframed* (gestellt) by technology and unveiled by artistic works.
+Yet, what has transpired and what will occur are guided by the *horizon of possibilities*, which is *enframed* (gestellt) by technology and unveiled by artistic works.

 Our thought process should acknowledge the *challenge* posed by technology.
 We must enter the realm where things can show themselves to us truthfully in a manner not limited to the technological.
-We must resist our automatic acceptance of the *challenge* and the current state of "progress", as it tends to instill a sense of powerlessness towards instigating change.
+We must resist our automatic acceptance of the *challenge* and the status quo as it tends to instill a sense of powerlessness towards instigating change.
 There is neither room for bittersweet melancholy nor illusions that minor local changes will be adequate.

 Echoing the words of Mark Fisher: I'm not apprehensive about a zombie apocalypse; rather, my concern lies in the ease with which people can envisage such an apocalypse, in contrast to visualizing life a decade or two hence.